Parand-Mohri/ComputerSecurityProject/README.md

 ### Vulnerabilities we found by ourselves
 * Accept empy ID and password
-* accept special character for id and password --> reflected XSS
+* accept special character for id and password &#8594; reflected XSS
-* Accept well knows password --> brute force attack
+* Accept well knows password &#8594; brute force attack
+* Accept same string used for account as password &#8594; brute force attack

 ### Vulnerabilities we fixed in fix it part
 * Limitation for password attempts (after 3 wrong attempts need to wait for 3 minutes)
 * using positive security rule (only accept A-Z, a-z, 0-9)
 * Not allowing user to choose well known passwords
+* Not allowing user to choose same password as id
 * Password for logout
 * Limit on counter
 * Only logout possible from same servers that log in was done